 Trains were the primary method of cross-country transportation in Walt’s young adult days.
 When he was still scraping together the beginnings of his animation studio, Walt occasionally took trips from California to New York to meet with animation film producers.
 In fact, it was on one of these lengthy train trips that legend says Walt created Mickey Mouse.

-Walt had just lost Oswald the Lucky Rabbit – his most popular character to date – along with most of his early animation staff, to New York producer/distributor Mintz in a bad deal.
+Walt had just lost Oswald the Lucky Rabbit – his most popular character to date – along with most of his early animation staff, to New York producer/distributor Charles Mintz in a bad business deal.
 Never one to stay down for long, Walt immediately got back to work on his way home to Los Angeles.
 A mouse was born on that train, and so was an empire.

 Walt’s Personal Railroad